biurad/php-di/README.md

 $container->register(new FooProvider());
 ```

-Service provider support [Symfony's config][symfony-config] for writing configuration for service definitions found in a provider. to be able to achieve that, implement service provider class to `Symfony\Component\Config\Definition\ConfigurationInterface` then add a method `getName` returning a string of a unique name that will be found in container's public `$parameters` property for usage.
+Service provider support [Symfony's config component][symfony-config] for writing configuration for service definitions found in a provider. to be able to achieve that, implement service provider class to `Rade\DI\Services\ConfigurationInterface`, add a method `getName` returning a string of a unique name that will be used to resolve configs, after which a `setConfiguration` method is needed to receive the resolved configurations, then a `getConfiguration` method to return the configurations resolved.

+>Using [Symfony's config component][symfony-config] + `Rade\DI\ContainerBuilder` class is highly recommended.

 ```bash
 $ composer require symfony/config